 The UK MOT now covers over 150 checks of safety- related and emissions systems.

-VOSA (Vehicle Operator & Services Agency) is the government agency responsible for the MOT, and they have commissioned Siemens to computerize the MOT Test.
+Driver and Vehicle Standards Agency is the government agency responsible for the MOT, and they have commissioned Siemens to computerize the MOT Test.
 From the vehicle owner’s point of view this simply means that instead of writing the results of the Test onto a form, the MOT Tester keys the results directly into the main computer from his or her terminal at the Testing Station.
-VOSA believe that
+DVSA believe that

 computerization will significantly improve the security of the Test certificates and reduce fraud, as well as bringing many other benefits.